Collaboration in the Covid Era

 Another way to connect with others during these times is by taking an online class.
 For the past few months, Kyle has been hosting a live group class, affectionately known as Hand Shredder.
 The class functions similarly to a yoga class; the exercises can scale up or down in difficulty according to your own abilities.
 The class focuses on pushing your speed and endurance so expect to sweat and feel sore by the end.
 Thankfully, you won’t suffer alone since all of your classmates are enduring the same regiment.
 Kyle keeps the mood light by providing upbeat music, words of encouragement, and unpredictable gags that are guaranteed to keep you engaged.
 Check out the below video to get a little taste of a Hand Shredder session with Kyle.
 Give it a try and turn your hands into the beasts they are destined to become!

-These past few months have been incredibly difficult for everyone and it’s important to stay connected for the sake of sanity, even at a distance.
-While people may not be able to perform and create live for who knows how much longer, the internet allows musicians to collaborate with one another from anywhere in the world.
-Imagine how bleak the arts would be during this time without the internet to bring people together…
+While the pandemic was incredibly difficult for everyone, it was important to stay connected for the sake of sanity, even at a distance.
+While people may not have been able to perform and create live music for some time, the internet allowed musicians to collaborate with one another from anywhere in the world.
+Imagine how bleak the arts would have been during that time without the internet to bring people together…

 Previous